SpocWiki/_public/schema.org/predicate/Texts/has_schedule_timezone.md

 - [ #has_/text/_about_schedule_timezone :: Text ] or
 - [ has_text_about_schedule_timezone :: Text ]

-Indicates the timezone for which the time(s) indicated in the &lt;a class="localLink" href="/Schedule"&gt;Schedule&lt;/a&gt; are given.
+Indicates the timezone for which the time(s) indicated in the [[Schedule]] are given.
 The value provided should be among those listed in the IANA Time Zone Database.

 Predicated describes that:
 [ #has_/domain  :: Schedule ]